dapplo/Dapplo.Config/README.md

 ## Additional functionality

-As the framework generates an implementation of your interface, I added the possibility to extended this with additional functionality.
+As the framework generates an implementation of your interface, using Dapplo.InterfaceImpl, I added the possibility to extended this with additional functionality.
 You can use this simply by extending your interface with additional interfaces.

 Currently the following is available but can be extended: